-Sales of exotic cars in Europe outgrow the overall market in the first half of 2016 with an increase of 15% to 4.773 units, compared to +7,5% of the rest of the market.
-More than half of those sales are for just two models: the Bentley Continental GT / GTC and the all-new Ferrari 488.
-The Ferrari was the segment leader in Q2 but the Bentley still leads year-to-date.
-This will be an interesting battle for the segment pole position by year-end, the British coupe and convertible is likely to celebrate its 5th consecutive year as the best selling exotic car in Europe, with either the 488 or its predecessor Ferrari 458 Italia not far behind for most of that time.
+Sales of exotic cars in Europe grow at double the overall market in the first three quarters of 2016 with an increase of 15% to 4.773 units, compared to +7,5% of the rest of the market.
+More than half of those sales are for just two models: the Bentley Continental GT / GTC and the new Ferrari 488.
+The Ferrari was the segment leader in Q2 but the Bentley outsold it in Q1 and Q3.
+That means the British coupe and convertible is likely to celebrate its 5th consecutive year as the best selling exotic car in Europe, with either the 488 or its predecessor Ferrari 458 Italia not far behind for most of that time.
 The Lamborghini Huracan consolidates its third place thanks to the arrival of the Spider version.
 The Rolls Royce Dawn was the #4 of the segment in Q3 and moves to 7th place year-to-date with a good shot at moving up one more place by year end, trumping the Aston Martin DB9, which is being replaced by the al-new DB11.